Augustana (South Dakota) Vikings

 The Augustana Vikings are the athletic teams that represent Augustana University, located in Sioux Falls, South Dakota, in NCAA Division II intercollegiate sports.
 The Vikings compete as members of the Northern Sun Intercollegiate Conference for all 14 varsity sports.
 The Vikings joined the NSIC from the North Central Conference, which folded in 2008.

+Project 2030

-In December 2018 Augustana announced its intentions to transition to NCAA Division I by 2030 at the latest.
-However, they had hoped to receive a bid to join a conference by 2020, according to Sioux Falls newspaper The Argus Leader.
+In December 2018, as part of a plan called "Project 2030", Augustana announced its intentions to transition to NCAA Division I by 2030 at the latest, with hopes to receive a bid to join a Division I conference by 2020.
 Multiple regional media reports in 2018 indicated that Augustana's likeliest Division I destination was the Sioux Falls-based Summit League.
 Many of the school's boosters are tied to Sanford Health, a hospital company also based in Sioux Falls that has long been a major sponsor of the Summit League.
-The conference moved its headquarters in 2018 to an office complex owned by Sanford.
+Additionally, the conference moved its headquarters in 2018 to an office complex owned by Sanford.

-On May 22, 2020, the Summit League commissioner, Tom Douple, informed Augustana president Stephanie Herseth Sandlin that the conference would not be adding more new teams "at this time."
+On May 22, 2020, the Summit League commissioner, Tom Douple, informed Augustana president Stephanie Herseth Sandlin that the conference would not be adding the Vikings.
+Despite the snub from the Summit League, Augustana launched a Division I men's ice hockey program in 2023, marking their first Division I sport.
+As of 2024, plans for a transition to Division I in sports outside hockey have effectively ended.
+Summit League commissioner Josh Fenton stated in an interview that they have not had discussions about adding Augustana anymore, partially due to the school's pivot towards Division I hockey, a sport the Summit League does not sponsor.
+Additionally, the university stated they are no longer actively pursuing any Division I all-sports conferences, instead opting to focus on their Division I hockey program.